dairin0d/OctreeSplatting/Notes/Overview.md

 (The character model is a voxelized version of ["Samurai Mayumi" by SurplusBun](https://sketchfab.com/3d-models/samurai-mayumi-1ef5be384abc48f299f4e87d92af46b6).
 If you wish to test it yourself, the corresponding octree can be downloaded [here](https://github.com/dairin0d/OctreeSplatting/releases/download/data-character/Character-raw-octree.zip).)

 All that's needed is an [additional check](https://github.com/dairin0d/OctreeSplatting/compare/e503082a9582a74e8eeec147c5f3947e48c5b469..95ab1e083f58750b763d9d58d9be10da63d5707c) in the subdivision callback.
 The more you subdivide a deformed cube, the closer to a parallelepiped each sub-cube becomes -- so we just need to check whether the cube's edges are parallel enough.
-The amount of parallellism (or, alternatively, distortion) can be estimated, for example, from the difference between the cube's opposite edge vectors.
+The amount of parallelism (or, alternatively, distortion) can be estimated, for example, from the difference between the cube's opposite edge vectors.

 The final subdivision logic [ended up](https://github.com/dairin0d/OctreeSplatting/blob/b4355f9f5a93e9ecc9963096644c07f0abccb7ba/Unity/OctreeSplatting/Assets/OctreeSplatting.Demo/DemoController.cs#L573-L607) looking something like this: